Setting Post Author(s)

 By default, the byline of a post will display the name of the person who created the post.

-If another person actually wrote the content and you’d like to credit them instead, you can add them as a guest author, or select their name in the author module if they’re also an admin or editor on your site.
+If you’d like to credit another person (or group of people) as the author, you can add them to your site as a guest author, or select their name in the post’s author field if they’re already an editor or author on your site.

 Adding guest authors to your site

-Before you can attribute a guest author to a specific post, you’ll add them to the site following these step:
+Before you can attribute a guest author to a specific post, you’ll add them to the site following these steps:

 Don’t see Guest Authors?
 Contact sites@wustl.edu for help.